After doing the Wave Project, I feel more confident about myself and less nervous about speaking to new people – Miss E.H, aged 15

-The Wave Project accepts referrals from anyone working professionally with vulnerable children and young people up to the age of 21.
-We also run some specific projects for adults with disabilities.
-Our past referrers have included the NHS, schools, CAMHS, social services, adult mental health services, GPs, family support services, counsellors and bereavment charities.
+We take referrals from professionals working with vulnerable children and young people, and also run private lessons for schools, charities and companies.
+Regular referrers include the NHS, social services, mental health services, GPs, family support services, counsellors and children’s charities.